 Arthur B. Richter Conference in Child Psychiatry

 Held each year, the Richter Conference features an internationally prominent leader in child and adolescent psychiatry or psychology, covering a topic of significant interest to the field in a full-day, in-depth forum.
 The conference is sponsored by the IU School of Medicine Department of Psychiatry and the Riley Hospital for Children, Child and Adolescent Psychiatry Clinic.
-Attendees include psychiatrists, psychologists, pediatricians, clinical social workers, counselors, marriage and family therapists, nurses, other health professionals, teachers and parents.

 The Richter Conference was established in 1977 with a generous gift from Arthur B. Richter, a pioneer in the field of cardiology in Indiana and a strong supporter of research and treatment of psychiatric disorders in children and adolescents.